-There is a common misconception that DUI only impacts those who work for a living.
-The little-known truth is a DUI conviction also has the potential to ruin one’s educational endeavors.
+There is a common misconception that driving under the influence (DUI) charges only impact those who work for a living.
+The little-known truth is that a DUI conviction also has the potential to ruin one’s educational endeavors.

 DUI and Financial Aid

 When applying for financial aid to cover the cost of college tuition, one must fill out the FAFSA.
-This acronym is short for Free Application for Federal Student tAid.
+This acronym is short for Free Application for Federal Student Aid.
 Though the FAFSA does not inquire about DUI convictions, it asks applicants about drug convictions.
 If you are found guilty of DUI yet no drugs were involved, you will likely retain your financial aid.

 However, if you were caught driving drunk and had drugs in the vehicle, there is a good chance you will lose your financial aid.
 Drivers can be charged with both DUI and drug possession.
 Plenty of those who take the risk of drinking while driving also use drugs.
 In many cases, these drivers have drugs in their possession when pulled over for DUI.

 Colleges Care About DUIs

-However, some colleges are willing to admit those with a single DUI conviction if they agree to completing or have already completed an alcohol counseling program.
+However, some colleges are willing to admit those with a single DUI conviction if they agree to complete or have already completed an alcohol counseling program.
 Fail to disclose your DUI on your college application and you might be denied admission on the grounds of falsifying your application based on the university’s nuanced admission policy.

 When it comes to DUIs, there is no overarching rule or guideline that pertains to all universities.
 Each college or university sets policies that determine the impact of a DUI conviction or arrest before and after admission.
 Certain colleges will require students to report any type of arrest to the administration in a specific time frame.

-A DUI Conviction can Preclude Eligibility for Scholarships
+A DUI Conviction Can Preclude Eligibility for Scholarships

 Just as important is the fact that those convicted of DUI will not be eligible for many private scholarships and financial aid programs.
 The nuanced requirements for such private financial assistance are dependent on the rules established by the organization in charge of the lending/scholarship program.
 Some such organizations are primarily concerned with an applicant’s felony convictions.
 Others will inquire as to whether the applicant has been arrested or convicted of any type of offense, be it a DUI or something else entirely different.

-These materials have been prepared by WGW for informational purposes only and are not intended and should not be construed as legal advice.
+These materials have been prepared by Cohen Seglias for informational purposes only and are not intended and should not be construed as legal advice.